Lesley Vainikolo: International rugby league career

 Vainikolo made his first international appearance for the New Zealand in 1998.
 He has scored fourteen tries in twelve appearances for his nation, including nine tries in the 2000 Rugby League World Cup.

 He was ruled out of both the 2005 and 2006 Rugby League Tri-Nations series through injury.
 He has had major surgery on his knees over recent years.

 Rugby union

 Gloucester Rugby

-In 2007, Vainikolo signed a three-year deal with rugby union Premiership side Gloucester who finished top of the Aviva Premiership in 2006/07 season.
+In 2007, Vainikolo signed a three-year deal with rugby union Premiership side Gloucester who finished top of the Aviva Premiership in the 2006/07 season.
 Gloucester head coach, Dean Ryan, was delighted with the signing of Vainikolo.
 Vainikolo was the fourth Bradford Bulls Player to have joined rugby union in the last 6 years after Tevita Vaikona joined Saracens and Henry Paul and former teammate Karl Pryce who also joined Gloucester Rugby.

 Vainikolo scored five tries on his début for Gloucester against Leeds Carnegie on 16 September 2007.
 He finished the 07-08 Season joint 4th top try scorer with Worcester wing Miles Benjamin with a total of 9 tries.